Perzcana/Doghouse/README.md

 # Doghouse
-an arduino project for a dog house that can automatically control the temperature\light and so on
+an arduino project for a dog house that can automatically control the temperature\sunlight and other feathers to improve the living enviroment of it.